ACBS Awards Won By Our Chapter

-Except for unusual circumstances, the Chapter Awards are given out yearly at the annual Christmas party.
+Except for unusual circumstances, the Chapter Awards are given out yearly at the annual meeting and Christmas party.
 Awards are not given just for the sake of giving awards.
 We want them to be truly deserved and we want those who receive them to feel honored for their contributions.
 The only award that is definitely given out each year is the President’s award.
 Generally speaking, only one award is given per person per year with the exception of the Broken Cable Award, which is in a class of its own.
 An individual receiving any award in one year is ineligible to receive that same award for a period of three years, with the exception of the Cal Jordan Spirit Award—which is only given to an individual once.

 Securing the physical awards: The President is responsible for picking out the award, determining the wording, and arranging for the purchase.
 He or she may appoint a member to handle this task, but the ultimate responsibility lies with the President.
 The ACBS supplies (at no charge to our chapter): the President's Cup, Most Original Boat (Boat Show Award) and Best Non-Wood Boat (Boat Show Award), but they must be requested in a timely manner.